-In the article Build your own retro SmartHome display via analogue displays, is explained how to assemble your own Retro SmartHome display.
+In the article Build your own retro SmartHome display using analog displays How to assemble your own retro SmartHome display was explained.

 But unfortunately even the best hardware is nothing without the right software.

-So that you can control the analog displays and the associated LED's comfortably, you can use the following ESPEasy plugin.
+So that you can easily control the analog displays and the associated LEDs, you can use the following ESP Easy plugin.

-This enables you to control up to 16 analog displays including LEDs and to display values adapted to the scales.
+This allows you to control up to 16 analog displays including LEDs and display values adapted to the scales.

-How this works and what you have to consider is described in the following article.
+How this works and what you need to pay attention to is described in the following article.

 This article also contains the currently available and future planned features of the plugin as well as the changelog.